hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 This component is responsible for the network communication of your avatar.
 Keep this prefab at the root.

-The setup is complete. *Automatic Face Tracking* will detect all meshes on the avatar that have face tracking blendshapes which follow either the *ARKit* or the [*Unified Expressions*](https://docs.vrcft.io/docs/tutorial-avatars/tutorial-avatars-extras/unified-blendshapes) naming conventions.
+The setup is complete. *Automatic Face Tracking* will detect all meshes on the avatar that have face tracking blendshapes which follow either the [*Unified Expressions*](https://docs.vrcft.io/docs/tutorial-avatars/tutorial-avatars-extras/unified-blendshapes), *ARKit*, or *SRAnipal* naming conventions.

 :::danger
 The face tracking implementation does not use the Animator system.

-**Do not use face tracking animator templates designed for VRC**, they won't do anything and might even interfere with the operation as the execution order is not explicitly defined.
+**Do not use face tracking animator templates designed for VRC**, they won't do anything and might even interfere.

 Face tracking is interpolated by default for remote users (≈ smoothed).
 :::